 Many people can understand the heartbreak of losing a beloved pet.
-Although, some of us don't understand, and sometimes it is not treated in the same way as losing a significant person.
+But sadly, some of us don't understand, meaning it is not treated in the same way as losing a significant person.

 Going through pet loss